Carrer de Verdi 50, Barcelona

 Carrer de la Princesa 14 - Barcelona

 Top five natural wine bars in Spain, hands down.
-Spanish + international selections are available including the Republic of Georgia, a personal favorite.
-Food available as well as take away bottles.
-Look out.
+Extensive Spanish + international selections available.
+Food selection has greatly improved and take away bottles is a HUGE bonus.

 Plaça de Santa Maria 5 - Barcelona

 Across the plaza from La Basilica de Santa María del Mar is this two-level, cozy, well endowed wine bar offering a plethora of mostly Spanish but some international bottlings.
 Last time I was there, they were still schlepping plates/food via a dumbwaiter.
-The food was fairly delicate & well thought out and the "scene" really can't get any better.
+The food was fairly delicate & well thought out and the "scene" was more local than not.

 LA BASILICA DE SANTA MARÍA DEL MAR

 This is a mid-12th century, Catalán gothic gem sitting in the heart of city.
 The exterior belies the imposing and yet stoic interior.
 The basilica also provides the setting for the novel, Catedral del Mar - start or finish the 1,000 pager while sipping wine across the plaza.

 C/ Aristides Maillol 12 - Barcelona

 Whether you love fútbol or not, seeing one of the world's best teams on an epic playing field is worth the 60 Euro + seat.
 You can purchase tickets at the gate, online, or throughout the city at various outlets (there's a tourist stand on Las Ramblas that often has good deals on seats).
 Take the Metro on game day.